- Room temperature between +15 °C and +25 °C (59°F – 77°F)

-In colder environments, overnight or even daytime temperatures may fall below below the recommended conditions.
+In winter, overnight temperatures may happen to drop below the recommended conditions.
 This can lead to condensation in the laser tube and thus to damage.
 In addition, greases and oils can harden, affecting the mechanical parts.

 Do you have a water-cooled device?

 Wrap it overnight into an insulating hood in order to maintain the temperature.
-If the coolant is at a temperature below +15 °C, the machine cannot be switched on, for safety reasons.
+If the coolant is at a temperature below +15 °C (59 °F), the machine cannot be switched on, for safety reasons.

-In warmer climates, laser devices are exposed to the heat of the sun as well as the cold from air conditioning systems.
-Unfortunately either can lead to problems.
+In summer, laser machines are exposed to the heat of the sun and to the cold from air conditioning systems.
+Either can lead to problems.
 High ambient temperature, in particular, can adversely affect functionality.

 But with our tips all this should be no problem!
 Use the following tips to avoid these problems.

 - Avoid direct sunlight.
 If your laser is located near a window, close the blinds or shutters.

 - Do not place the laser and its accessories directly into the air flow from an air conditioner either, as this could cool down the parts excessively.

 - Good air circulation in the room avoids heat build-up – so just open the window once in a while and ventilate.